quarkiverse/quarkus-openapi-generator/README.md

 </dependency>
 ```

-You will also need to add additional execution entries to the `quarkus-maven-plugin` configuration:
+You will also need to add or update the `quarkus-maven-plugin` configuration with the following:

+---
+**⚠️**
+If you created your application with the [Quarkus Starter](https://code.quarkus.io/), you probably already have this configuration.
+Pay attention to not duplicate it.
+---

 ```xml